wylie/bauhaus-snippets/README.md

   !conline: A conditional line of CSS
   !conblock: A conditional block of CSS
   !switch: Call a switch from within a CSS block
+  !sd: Disable Stylelint for a block of styling
+  !sdl: Disable Stylelint on one line of styling
+  !se: Enable Stylelint after disabling it
+  !com: Add a CSS comment
+  !show: Add a border around a box to quickly locate it
 ```

 ### Javascript